DN-debug/peux-os-sitebuild/src/pages/index.md

           OH! btw "FISH" is the default shell.

       - title: Apps & Packages
-        content: >+
+        content: >
-          PACMAN is the default cli package manager along with yay and pamac as alternatives.
+          PACMAN is the default cli package manager along with pamac as an alternative.
 For GUI, use Pamac-Manager, with Flatpak and AUR support options in its settings.
   - title: Versions
     section_id: versions
     subtitle: ''